-- Step 1: Go to the SAFE website and complete the SAFE Online Certification program.
-Upon completion of the online course, the student athlete will receive a confirmation email and PDF certificate - Step 2: Complete the SAFE Range Certification.
+- Step 1: Create a new athlete profile at claytargetgo.com by selecting the Athlete Management System (AMS) link and follow the instructions.
+Upon the completion of the athlete profile, the AMS user can select the training tab to access the course. - Step 2: Complete the SAFE online course.
+The student athlete will receive a confirmation email and PDF certificate. - Step 3: Complete the SAFE Range Certification.
 The SAFE Range Certification is conducted at a shooting range and coordinated by the Head Coach.
 The student athlete MUST complete the online SAFE program BEFORE participating in the SAFE Range Day.
-Athletes must bring a printed SAFE Certificate to the SAFE Range Day.
-A CLASS-Certified coach must authorize it.

-Step 3: Athlete/parent or coach must enter the completion dates of the online and range day certification into the Athlete Management System through ClayTargetGo!.
+Step 4: The Head Coach must enter the completion date of the range day certification into the Team Management System (TMS) through ClayTargetGo!.